 - Consider turning discussions into the sharing of stories as a way to engage students through digital storytelling, including through cartoons, videos, animations, and more.

 - Ask students to record a short performance using Zoom, solo or in groups.

 - Encourage students to record presentations and projects through their own Zoom accounts and share links from the Zoom cloud.

 - Ask the students to find examples of other performances (professional or other cultural types of performances) and write critiques.

 - Find interviews with professionals in the field and ask students to write about how their own training compares and what they might apply.

-- Many museums and other institutions are offering free virtual tours right now.
+- Many museums and other institutions offer free virtual tours.
 Consider asking students to view and answer questions or write a short essay.

 - Capture hand-written content in digital ink